Home » Military & Veteran Benefits » Military Childcare

 • School Age Care

 Each of these options comes with its own set of considerations.
-Child Development Centers, for example, may or may not have the ability to offer drop-in care, part-day care, or hourly care.
+Child Development Centers, for example, may or may not offer drop-in, part-day, or hourly care.
 Much depends on demand, staffing, and other variables.

 Child Development Centers (CDCs)

-CDC care is accredited and monitored, but the programs offered are not necessarily consistent from base to base, stateside to overseas, etc. Some CDCs offer part-day care, some may offer hourly care or drop-in care on a space-available basis only while others won’t offer it at all.
+CDC care is accredited and monitored, but the programs offered are not necessarily consistent from base to base, stateside to overseas, etc. Some CDCs offer part-day care; some may offer hourly or drop-in care on a space-available basis only; others won’t offer it.

 CDC programs typically carry DOD certification from a national accrediting organization such as the National Association for the Education of Young Children.